Pregnancy and Seatbelts

 Myth: Wearing a seatbelt during pregnancy can harm my baby

-Fact: Research shows that unbelted pregnant women are more than three times likely to lose their baby in a crash, and two times as likely to have excessive maternal bleeding.
-Even in a minor accident, where injuries are not as severe, you still have a five percent chance of losing your baby if unrestrained.
+Research shows that unbelted pregnant women are three times more likely to lose their baby in a crash than if not belted.
+They are also two times as likely to have excessive maternal bleeding.
+Even in a minor crash where people are not seriously injured, there is a chance of losing the baby.
+Always wear a seatbelt to protect your baby and yourself.

 How to Wear a Seatbelt